-The Morgan Stanley Capital International (MSCI) Emerging Markets (EM) Index is the most widely reported and followed broad-based emerging markets equity index.
-I have previously discussed annual returns of the index during the 1989-2008 and 1989-2009 time periods.
-I have updated the information in the current post and in the chart shown below (click on the image for a larger view) to include results for the years 1988 and 2010.
+The Morgan Stanley Capital International (MSCI) Emerging Markets (EM) Index is the preeminent emerging markets equity index.
+I have previously discussed annual returns of the index during the 1989-2008, 1989-2009, and 1988-2010 time periods.

-The chart below lists annual returns for the MSCI EM Index in terms of U.S. Dollars between 1988 and 2010.
-Returns for the MSCI EM Index from 1988-2010 represent gross dividend reinvested returns.*
+The chart below lists annual returns for the MSCI EM Index in terms of U.S. Dollars between 1988 and 2011.
+The returns shown below represent net dividend reinvested returns.*

-As shown in the chart below, the MSCI EM Index is extremely volatile.
-During the 23 years for which I have data (i.e., 1988-2010), the MSCI EM Index lost value during 9 calendar years and gained value in 14 other calendar years.
+As illustrated below, the MSCI EM Index is extremely volatile.
+During the 24 years for which I have data (i.e., 1988-2011), the MSCI EM Index lost value during 10 calendar years and gained value in 14 other calendar years.
 The worst returns came during 2008 when the Index plummeted 53.33% during the financial crisis and the best annual gains came during 2009 when the Index soared 78.51%.
-The best extended stretch of strong returns occurred between 2003 and 2007 during which the annualized gain of the index was a whopping 37.02%.
+The best extended stretch of strong returns occurred between 2003 and 2007 during which the index gained an impressive 382.96%, an annualized gain of approximately 37.02%.

 Emerging Markets should be critical portion of an investment portfolio of any stock market investor with a long-term investment strategy.
 The economies of Emerging Markets typically grow much faster than those of Developed Markets, such as the United States and the performance of equity markets of such countries often has a strong correlation with the overall economic growth of such countries.
 Also, as I have discussed previously, the U.S. Dollar will likely continue to weaken in the future as the country becomes more and more dependent upon foreign investment.